-Each application must include a proposed project in at least one of the categories below (A through I).
+Each Application must include a proposed project in at least one of the categories below (A through J).
 All proposed projects and technologies must be consistent with the State Energy Strategy per RCW 43.21F and/or related energy and climate policies as determined by Commerce.
+Projects led by tribes' contracted service providers cannot negatively impact tribal rights or resources.